DataScienceFoundations/TadBayes/README.md

 # TadBayes
 My version of Python Bayesian statistics with Pandas and Scipy.
-Strongly influenced by Think Bayes, written by Allen Downey.
+Strongly influenced by (and sometimes copied from) Think Bayes, written by Allen Downey.